12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 12. Onion Juice

 Onion juice is rich in quercetin, a flavonoid with proven antifungal and antibacterial properties.
 It also stimulates blood circulation in the scalp, which promotes healthier skin cell turnover and reduces the buildup that leads to flaking.
-The smell dissipates once the hair is dry.
+As a natural dandruff remedy, the smell dissipates once the hair is dry.

 How to use: